6 Best Daily Planner Apps in 2026 (Tested and Compared)

 • If you want the simplest daily planning workflow, pick Any.do.

 None of these apps is universally "best."
+A review published in Psychological Bulletin found that implementation intentions (deciding exactly when and where you will do something) increase follow-through rates by 65% compared to vague goals.
 The right daily planner depends on whether you need visual time-blocking, cross-platform access, habit tracking, or calendar management.
 Start with the one that matches your primary planning pain point, use it for a full week, and see if it sticks.

 For more planning and productivity comparisons, see our guides to the best daily routine apps, best daily checklist apps, and the 80/20 rule for time management.